i. There are various types of emotions a trader feels during trading and they need to learn to deal with them.

 When you don’t expect anything from the market, then you keep yourself away from hoping the market would turn your way.
-You start improving yourself instead of hoping something from the market.
+You start improving yourself instead of hoping for something from the market.

 Regret is a feeling of sadness about something sad or wrong or about a mistake that you have made, and a wish that it could have been different and better.

 Regret is related to a perceived opportunity.
-Its intensity varies overtime after the decision, in regard to action versus inaction, and in regard to self-control at a particular age.
+Its intensity varies over time after the decision, in regard to action versus inaction, and in regard to self-control at a particular age.

 Sometimes when you don’t get into a trade due to the fear of losing, and if that trade turns out to be profitable, then it often causes regret.

-How to deal with regret in forex?
+How to deal with regret?

 It happens to almost every trader, sometimes we are not able to decide if we should get into a trade and we finally let that opportunity pass.

 You should understand that in forex staying out of a trade is itself a good trade.
 You should make yourself immune to this regret of not getting into a trade, as this will always be happening from time to time.

 Sometimes in our desired direction and sometimes in the opposite direction.
 What this did to us is that it made us immune to this emotional trading problem and now we no longer have any issues regarding it.

-2. The regret of risking too much on one single trade.
+2. The regret of risking too much on one single trade

 If you don’t go against your risk management plans, you won’t be risking too much on one trade.
 And if you are not risking too much capital on one single trade, then you will have nothing to regret about.

 Frustration arises from the perceived resistance to the fulfillment of an individual’s will or goal.
 Frustration is likely to increase when a will or goal is denied or blocked.

 In more simple terms, the feeling of being upset or annoyed as a result of being unable to change or achieve something.

 I believe that frustration triggers all the trading emotions.
 Frustration can start a cycle of emotional trading issues and hence, can be very bad for you.

 Consider you are not able to complete your goals, and this makes you frustrated and to deal with this frustration you do some terrible things.

 For example, to complete your goals and to end your frustration, you choose to increase your lot size, and hence, you are increasing your risk.
 And if this trade goes against you, then it may lead to regret.

 What are the causes of frustration in trading?

-1. Bigger goals per step.
+1. Bigger goals per step

-This frustration then causes several emotional trading issues and makes you do things which you should not do in the first place.
+This frustration then causes several emotional trading issues and makes you do things that you should not do in the first place.

-2. Frustration due to external factors.
+2. Frustration due to external factors

 Many times we go through bad times, and we have no one to share it with, and then if any friend or a family member taunts you regarding anything, then it could get you frustrated.

-3. Frustration due to past losses.
+3. Frustration due to past losses

 When you are not able to win in the forex market, it often makes you feel frustrated, and many times you feel like quitting.